 What occurs during in vitro fertilization?

 Treatment starts with a stimulation period of normally 10-14 days.
 Two weeks after the start of stimulation, a fertilized egg is implanted into the uterus and then comes the nerve-racking wait to take a pregnancy test.

 You are stimulated so that you will develop more eggs than the one you usually produces in the month.
 This happens by taking medication through a small syringe under the skin just below your stomach.
 The stimulation period normally lasts 10-14 days.

 2. ULTRASOUND EXAMINATION

-In the stimulation period, the woman comes for ultrasound examination, usually twice.
+In the stimulation period, you come inn for ultrasound examination, usually twice.
 If you live far away, a local gynecologist can perform the ultrasound.
-The ultrasound shows us how many egg sacks the woman produced and how big they have become.
-After another ultrasound, you will be told when the woman should use the ovulation syringe.
+The ultrasound shows us how many egg sacks you have produced and how big they have become.
+After another ultrasound, you will be told when you should use the ovulation syringe.

 3. EGG EXTRACTION AND IMPLANTATION

 About 36 hours after the ovulation syringe is set, you will meet at our clinic.
-Now the eggs are extracted and put in a petri dish with the man’s sperm to be fertilized.
-They are allowed to grow and mature at the IVF laboratory before they are implanted back into the woman.
+Now the eggs are extracted and put in a petri dish with the donor´s sperm to be fertilized.
+They are allowed to grow and mature at the IVF laboratory before they are implanted back into you.
 This usually happens after 5 days when the embryo has reached the blastocyst stage.

 4. Support Treatment and Pregnancy Test

-In the days following egg extraction, the woman’s progesterone is increased, which is necessary for a successful pregnancy.
+In the days following egg extraction, your progesterone level is increased, which is necessary for a successful pregnancy.
 After 14 days, a blood test will confirm if you have become pregnant.